 Be as pleasant as possible as you try to resolve the issue for the customer.

-5. Work Toward a Solution
+5. Work Toward A Solution

 Allow the customer to vent and explain their issue.
 Allowing them to throw off some steam will naturally defuse their emotions.

 Sometimes there are minor misunderstandings or breakdowns in communication that can create an emotional response to a situation.